sHedC/homeassistant-ambrogio/README.md

 To install manually, if you really want to: I won't support this.
 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 1. If you do not have a `custom_components` directory (folder) there, you need to create it.
-1. In the `custom_components` directory (folder) create a new folder called `ambrogio`.
+1. In the `custom_components` directory (folder) create a new folder called `ambrogio_robot`.
-1. Download _all_ the files from the `custom_components/ambrogio/` directory (folder) in this repository.
+1. Download _all_ the files from the `custom_components/ambrogio_robot/` directory (folder) in this repository.
 1. Place the files you downloaded in the new directory (folder) you created.
 1. Restart Home Assistant
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Ambrogio"
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Ambrogio Robot"

 ## Configuration is done in the UI

-Go to the Home Assistant UI, go to "Configuration" -> "Integrations" click "+" and search for "Ambrogio"
+Go to the Home Assistant UI, go to "Configuration" -> "Integrations" click "+" and search for "Ambrogio Robot"
 - Select the correct login version, if not sure try online directly to see which server you use.
 - Once connected you can change the refresh time in the options